clocktower-protocol/clocktower-docs/docs/concepts/01-theprotocol/02-protocol_concepts/06_time_functions.md

 ### Leap Problems

+#### Leap Days

 But what happens to our incrementation in the presence of a leap day or leap second?
 The leap increments in certain situations can cause problems.
 For instance if you allow the user to set a monthly subscription to pay on the 29th of the month it will only actually work every four years.

 This is why in the above [ranges](#time-ranges) we simply don't allow the 29th day of the month or higher to be used in monthly subscriptions or higher than 365 days in the yearly range.

+#### Leap Seconds

+Leap seconds are less of a concern for the protocol for several reasons.

+1. The timestamp on a block is calculated currently with a [fifteen second variance](https://consensys.github.io/smart-contract-best-practices/development-recommendations/solidity-specific/timestamp-dependence/) between what the actual time is and the time a validator can put to a block.
+This fifteen seconds causes more drift than a potential leap second would cause.
+2. The smallest time unit used in subscriptions is a day.
+So even if a timestamp is incorrect it would only matter if it occurred at midnight.
+By allowing a potential drift of a day or two from the set day range this should be mitigated.
+3. By not allowing the 29th day of the month or higher or the 366 day of the year we mitigate the timestamp drifting the time over into a nonallowable day range.

 ### 15 second block timestamp drift
 - changing day cutoff away from midnight